mbam132/user_and_tasks_web_app/README.md

-# Users and Tasks Next web app
+# Users & Tasks Next Web App

 This app lets the user create an account to login.
 After that, he/she can keep track of his tasks.